 Both the 32-ohm and 80-ohm versions of the DT 770 PRO come with straight cables, as opposed to the coiled cable that comes with the 250-ohm version.

 Beyerdynamic DT 770 PRO Studio Headphone Conclusion

 If your headphone budget is around $200, then the DT 770 PRO 250 ohms is an excellent investment.
 The headphones are comfortable and sound exceptional.
-As a 250-ohm studio headphone, the DT 770 PRO produce a detailed, clear sound capable of producing high SPL with zero distortion.
-The DT 770 PRO is not very compact for traveling but this can be easily fixed with an inexpensive softshell carry case.
+As a 250-ohm studio headphone, the DT 770 PRO produces a detailed, clear sound capable of producing high SPL with zero distortion.
+The DT 770 PRO is not very compact for traveling, but this can be easily fixed with an inexpensive softshell carry case.

 The previous model – the Audio-Technica ATH-M50 was, for the longest time, a closed-back headphone favorite among musicians and studio engineers.
 The headphones sound excellent with an affordable price tag.
 The ATH-M50x is now the latest version of these acclaimed studio headphones.
 So what’s changed?

 Those who are familiar with the ATH-M50 might be inclined to believe there is no difference between the ATH-M50 and ATH-M50x.
 While the headphones look identical, there have been some sonic changes.
 The ATH-M50x is warmer and not as bright as its predecessor.

 Bear in mind, that this is not a night and day adjustment.
 Only the slightest change to refine the headphone’s audio profile.
 The result is that a good headphones just became exceptional.

 The ATH-M50x deliver a warm, defined bottom end with detailed clarity across the entire frequency spectrum.